Correctional Officer

 4. How would you say that your job "mattered" in the CJ process?

-Asked by Tony almost 9 years ago
+Asked by Tony about 9 years ago

 I felt like I was preforming a valuable service for society at large, and I was fairly well compensated for it.
 Yes, the job was dangerous.
 Not ridiculously so, but you could not go thru the day with your brain on auto-pilot.
 Even if you were careful you would, from time to time, find yourself in situations that got physical.
 That's part of the job.
 Yes, I would still recommend a job in that field.
 It is much more "political" now than it was in my day, but I would still recommend it, just not as highly as I might have 15 years ago.
 The job is definitely important in the whole process.
 Assuming you allow that locking up bad guys is part of the process there must be somebody to both keep an eye on them and provide them with needed services.
 Without that aspect the system would come apart fairly quickly.